yahoo/fluxible/docs/api/FluxibleContext.md

-# FluxibleContext
+# API: `FluxibleContext`

-Instantiated once per request/session, this provides isolation of data so that it is not shared between requests on the server side.
+Instantiated once per request/session by calling `Fluxible.createContext(options)`, this container provides isolation of stores, dispatches, and other data so that it is not shared between requests on the server side.

+## Context Types

+Within a FluxibleContext, each component of your application receives a subset of the methods within the `FluxibleContext`.
+This prevents the components from breaking out of the Flux flow.
+These context types are modifiable by [plugins](Plugins.md).

+### Action Context

+Passed as first parameter to all action creators.

+ * `actionContext.executeAction(action, payload, done)`
+   * `action`: Another action function
+   * `payload`: the action payload
+   * `done`: the callback to call when the action has been completed

+### Component Context

+Passed as prop to top level React component and then propagated to child components that require access to it.

+### Store Context

+Passed as first parameter to all store constructors.
+By default has no

+## Top Level API

-## Constructor
+### Constructor

 Creates a new context instance with the following parameters:

  * `options`: An object containing the context settings
  * `options.app`: Provides access to the application level functions and settings

-## createElement(props)
+### createElement(props)

 Instantiates the app level React component (if provided in the constructor) with the given props with an additional `context` key containing a ComponentContext.
 This is the same as the following assuming Component is your top level React component: